AG, lawmakers monitoring college refund plans

 Many campuses across the Bay State are now in full remote-learning mode, with residence halls either closed or planning to close, with exceptions in some cases for students unable to go home.

-Some schools, like Bridgewater State University, are closing their dorms through the end of the semester, while others plan to reopen after a few weeks — Merrimack College in North Andover is aiming to reopen its dorms on Monday, April 13.
+Some schools, like Bridgewater State University, are closing their dorms through the end of the semester, while others plan to reopen after a few weeks -- Merrimack College in North Andover announced a closure until Monday, April 13.

 Many campuses are still figuring out exactly how to handle crediting students for room and board expenses.